Balcombe Estuary Reserves Group Mt Martha

 A boardwalk and walking tracks run about 3.5 km through bushland along the south bank, from the estuary to the Nepean Highway, with two bridges to the north bank creating a circuit.
 At the highway, the track connects with walking tracks in The Briars Park.

-- Support BERG by becoming a member, and receive our two-monthly newsletter
+Support BERG Mt Martha by becoming a member, and receive our two-monthly newsletter

 - Make a donation.